-Tourette's SyndromeEuropean Society for the Study of Tourette Syndrome (ESSTS):• Base expect for the effect • Arip associety for the effect • Arip associety • Clore ADHGeneral Clinical General Guidance• Clore ADHAmerican Academy of Child and Adolescent Psychiatry (AACAP): Practice Parameter for the Use of Atypical Antipsychotic Medications in Children and Adolescents (2011) 310 • Clore exit effect • Clore evid require with • Clore evid require or the Use of Atypical Antipsychotic • Olar most Olar • Olar most olar • Priot antip ysychic zapine-in children and adolescents, the strongest empirical ence is in patients with refractory schizophrenia or those who European Society for the Study of Tourette Syndrome (ESSTS): European Clinical Guidelines for Tourette Syndrome and other Tic Disorders.
-Part II: Pharmacological Treatment (2011) 309 General Guidance American Academy of Child and Adolescent Psychiatry (AACAP): Practice Parameter for the Use of Atypical Antipsychotic Medications in Children and Adolescents (2011) 310 • Cloz evid requ with • Risp amos Olar • Que for u erts' preference, risperidone is recommended as a first line agent he treatment of tics.
-Weight gain and sedation are common side cts of risperidone therapy. iprazole has a role in treatment refractory cases and is ociated with a smaller risk of severe weight gain. hidine may be used, especially in the presence of comorbid HD. zapine-in children and adolescents, the strongest empirical lence is in patients with refractory schizophrenia or those who Study of Tourette Syndrome (ESSTS): European Clinical Guidelines for Tourette Syndrome and other Tic Disorders.
-Part II: Pharmacological Treatment (2011) 309 experior for ti effer asso • Clor ADHGeneral Guidance• Cloz evid requ Practice Parameter for the Use of Atypical Antipsychotic Medications in Children and Adolescents (2011) 310 • Cloz evid requ with • Cloz evid requ with • Risp amos Olar • Olar mos Olar • Prio antip syde erts' preference, risperidone is recommended as a first line agent he treatment of tics.
-Weight gain and sedation are common side cts of risperidone therapy. iprazole has a role in treatment refractory cases and is ociated with a smaller risk of severe weight gain. hidine may be used, especially in the presence of comorbid HD. zapine-in children and adolescents, the strongest empirical lence is in patients with refractory schizophrenia or those who American Academy of Child and Adolescent Psychiatry (AACAP): Practice Parameter for the Use of Atypical Antipsychotic Medications in Children and Adolescents (2011) 310 • Cloz evid requ with • Risp amo adol • Olar mos Olar • Que for u ence is in patients with refractory schizophrenia or those who Child and Adolescent Psychiatry (AACAP): Practice Parameter for the Use of Atypical Antipsychotic Medications in Children and Adolescents (2011) 310 • Olar mos Olar • Que for u ence is in patients with refractory schizophrenia or those who and Adolescents (2011) 310 • Olar mos Olar • Que for u • Prio antig psyce uire antipsychotic treatment but who have a history of severe EPS other agents. peridone-of the atypical antipsychotics, it has the most substantial punt of methodologically stringent evidence for use in children and Whe adol evid Tab atyp The in pr befo Due antij treat pers and lescents. nzapine-of the atypical antipsychotics, its receptor binding profile at closely matches that of clozapine.
-Limited long-term data exists. nzapine is associated with substantial weight gain. etiapine, ziprasidone and aripiprazole have clinical trial evidence use in children and adolescents. r to the initiation of and during treatment with an atypical psychotic, the general guidelines that pertain to the prescription of chotropic medications should be followed (CS).
-These include diagnostic assessment, attention to comorbid medical conditions, review of concomitant drugs, multidisciplinary plan, including education and psychotherapy, and a thorough discussion of the risks and benefits of psychotropic treatment. en selecting any atypical antipsychotic for use in a child or lescent, the clinician should follow the most current available lence in the scientific literature (CS). le 16 provides a summary of the literature supporting the use of bical antipsychotics in specific clinical populations. re is almost no data to support the use of atypical antipsychotics re-school aged children.
-A marked amount of caution is advised bre using these agents in preschoolers. to the specific risks associated with the use of atypical specific risks associated with the use of atypical specific antipsychotics, additional factors to address, prior to the initiation of tment with the atypical antipsychotics, include obtaining a sonal and family history of diabetes and hyperlipidemia, seizures cardiac abnormalities, as well as any family history of previous bonse or adverse events associated with atypical antipsychotics
+Guideline Recommendations clozapine.
+Tourette's Syndrome European Society for the Study of Tourette Syndrome: European Clinical Guidelines for Tourette Syndrome and other Tic Disorders.
+Part II: Pharmacological Treatment (2011) 321 Based on the available evidence, experience with the drug, and experts' preference, risperidone is recommended as a first line agent for the treatment of tics.
+Weight gain and sedation are common side effects of risperidone therapy.
+Aripiprazole has a role in treatment refractory cases and is associated with a smaller risk of severe weight gain.
+Clonidine may be used, especially in the presence of comorbid ADHD.
+General Guidance American Academy of Child and Adolescent Psychiatry: Practice Parameter for the Use of Atypical Antipsychotic Medications in Children and Adolescents (2011) 322 Clozapine-in children and adolescents, the strongest empirical evidence is in patients with refractory schizophrenia or those who require antipsychotic treatment but who have a history of severe EPS with other agents.
+Risperidone-of the atypical antipsychotics, it has the most substantial amount of methodologically stringent evidence for use in children and adolescents.
+Olanzapine-of the atypical antipsychotics, its receptor binding profile most closely matches that of clozapine.
+Limited long-term data exists.
+Olanzapine is associated with substantial weight gain.
+Quetiapine, ziprasidone and aripiprazole have clinical trial evidence for use in children and adolescents.
+Prior to the initiation of and during treatment with an atypical antipsychotic, the general guidelines that pertain to the prescription of psychotropic medications should be followed.
+These include diagnostic assessment, attention to comorbid medical conditions, review of concomitant drugs, multidisciplinary plan, including education and psychotherapy, and a thorough discussion of the risks and benefits of psychotropic treatment.
+When selecting any atypical antipsychotic for use in a child or adolescent, the clinician should follow the most current available evidence in the scientific literature.
+Table 16 provides a summary of the literature supporting the use of atypical antipsychotics in specific clinical populations.
+There is almost no data to support the use of atypical antipsychotics in pre-school aged children.
+A marked amount of caution is advised before using these agents in preschoolers.
+Due to the specific risks associated with the use of atypical antipsychotics, additional factors to address, prior to the initiation of treatment with the atypical antipsychotics, include obtaining a personal and family history of diabetes and hyperlipidemia, seizures and cardiac and patient diagnosis.
+If side-effects do occur, a trial at a lower dose should be considered; however, certain side effects may preclude further treatment with the